 During the stewardship of Cirion, Gondor was attacked by Easterlings and its allies couldn't or wouldn't help them.
 The Stward sent a last-ditch plea to northern horse-warriors called the Éothéod.
 While the Éothéod were on friendly terms there was no formal alliance and things were so bad that the Gondorians had given up hope already.
 That is, until Eorl the Young showed up with just about every Éothéod warrior just in time to save Gondor from being overrun.
 The Steward granted the Éothéod the (mostly...) unpopulated northern lands in gratitude, and the Éothéod became the Rohirrim.
 One condition of the grant was that Rohan would aid Gondor whenever they were needed (and vice-versa, although the one time Rohan called for aid, Gondor was busy and couldn't come).

 This event means that in the War of the Ring, Gondor and Rohan are formal, treaty- and oath-bound allies.
 The only factor creating doubt about whether Rohan will answer Denethor's call is the fact that they've just finished fighting another war and are exhausted and concerned about threats to their own realm.
-Denethor has also called for aid from Gondor's outlying provinces (such as Dol Amroth), lit the beacons long before Gandalf got there and sent a messenger to Rohan to hurry them up.
+Denethor has also called for aid from Gondor's outlying provinces (such as Dol Amroth), lit the beacons long before Gandalf got there (unlike in the movie) and sent a messenger to Rohan to hurry them up.
 The problem with reinforcing was mainly that said provinces and Rohan were pretty far away, and most were unable to spare more than a tenth of their forces—Rohan went above and beyond the call with the amount of troops they brought, on the thought that if Sauron beat Gondor there wouldn't be much point defending their borders anyhow.
 (And also honor and stuff.)

 Another fantasy fiction example comes at the end of Jacqueline Carey's Kushiel's Dart, in which the heroine journeys to Alba (a fantasy version of Great Britain) to convince the Albans to bring their army to the aid of Terre d'Ange (France) which has been invaded by Skaldia (Germany/Scandinavia).